 Nest boxes are also necessary, to give the dormice a sense of security.
 Commercial small animal nest boxes can be purchased or can be improvised.
 Cardboard tubes can be provided for hiding and play time.

 A couple of heavy ceramic dishes can be provided for feeding.
 Most dormice will readily eat from dishes on the ground, but if necessary, you can also hang a small dish or wicker basket from a branch for feeding.
 A small water bottle can be used, but the water should be changed regularly.

-Dormice need to be kept at 70 F or above - at cooler temperatures (i.e. below around 65 F) they may begin to hibernate.
+Dormice need to be kept at 70 degrees Fahrenheit or above; at cooler temperatures (i.e. below 65 degrees Fahrenheit) they may begin to hibernate.
 In a captive animal that is not prepared, hibernation can be dangerous.

 In the wild, dormice eat a variety of foods including nuts and seeds, fruit, birds' eggs, and insects.
 A good variety seems to be the key to keeping dormice in captivity, although specific feeding recommendations vary by reference.

 The main groups of foods to be included in the diet are a seed mix (such as that made for hamsters or other small rodents, with sunflower seeds or raw peanuts added), fruits and vegetables, and protein sources such as hard-boiled egg, feeder insects (mealworms, crickets), cooked chicken, and yogurt.
 The seed mix can be fed daily, but make sure the dormice do not fill up on seeds and nuts and refuse other essential parts of the diet.
 Fruits and vegetables can be fresh, frozen, or dried.
 Fresh foods can be offered in the evening and any uneaten bits removed the next morning to prevent spoilage.